Last updated:

 |

 - Step 1: Register your Subsidiary: A subsidiary is registered as GmbH or AG with similar process models.
 It is mandatory to register with the Swiss Companies Register.
-At least two shareholders with a minimum deposit of CHF 20,000 in a Swiss account can form GmbH.
+At least one shareholder with a minimum deposit of CHF 20,000 in a Swiss account can form a GmbH.
 Also, the director needs to be a Swiss resident.
 In the case of AG, the minimum share capital is CHF 100,000.

 - Step 2: Documentation: After the deposits are made in the Swiss account, the association articles should be drafted in front of the notary.
 The next process is to deposit the notarized articles of association and incorporate the company and bank certificate into the registry.
 Finally, you can register for VAT.